 The Commercial Due Diligence market has been dominated by top Consulting companies that have developed well-honed processes for CDD.
 Standardising processes has meant that traditional Consulting companies have been able to conduct CDDs at a large scale at a high-quality level.
 On the other hand, employing proven approaches has meant that the due diligence consulting has been characterised by a lack of innovation and repeat approaches.

-Here are three ways Private Equity firms and acquirers can bring innovation to CDD processes.
+Here are three ways in which Private Equity firms and acquirers can bring innovation to CDD processes.

 1. Leverage on Expert networks to overcome scarcity of experts